Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 I3S supports the following two patterns of accessing the attribute data:

 <ol>
-	<li>From optional paired services that expose queryable and updatable RESTful endpoints that enable direct access to dynamic source data, including attributes.
+	<li>From optional paired services that expose query-able and updatable RESTful endpoints that enable direct access to dynamic source data, including attributes.
 The query in this case uses the unique feature-ID key – which is always maintained within each node and is also available as part of the descriptor for any segmented geometry.</li>
 	<li>From fully cached attribute information, in binary form, within I3S store.
 	I3S clients can still choose to use both of these modes even if the attributes are fully cached within I3S store.</li>
 </ol>